Optimal Offline Dynamic $2,3$-Edge/Vertex Connectivity: Tri-connectivity

 If the node is a P-node, it suffices to consider the case where there are $3$ or more inactive split components incident to the cut pair.
 Removing at most $2$ vertices from these components will leave at least one of them intact, and therefore not change the connectivity between the separation pair, and therefore the other components.
 Therefore, all except $3$ of these components can be discarded.

-If the node is an S-node, any virtual edge in the cycle corresponding to an inactive split component that's not incident to two active vertices is replaced by actual edges via.
-Lemma \ref{lem:hangingcomp2}.
+If the node is an S-node, any virtual edge in the cycle corresponding to an inactive split component that's not incident to two active vertices is replaced by actual edges via Lemma \ref{lem:hangingcomp2}.
 Furthermore, two consecutive real edges in the cycle connecting three inactive vertices can be reduced to a single edge by removing the middle vertex in a manner analogous to Lemma \ref{lem:twoedgetreeprune}.

 Therefore the size of the cycle is proportional to the number of exact active vertices and active split components.

 For an R-node, we can identify all vertices that are either exact and active, or are incident to virtual edges corresponding to active split components.
 Then we can simply connect these vertices together using a tri-connected graph of linear size (e.g. a wheel graph) and add the active split components back between their respective separation pairs.
 Every cut in the new skeleton with a child in $\mathcal{T}_{simple}$ can be produced by the original graph, and the only cuts in the original graph that can't be produced in the new one are cuts isolating an inactive component.
-Therefore the two graphs are active-cut equivalent. \end{proof}
+Therefore the two graphs are $3$-vertex equivalent. \end{proof}

-Before we can bound the number of nodes in $\mathcal{T}_{simple'}$, we must eliminate long paths where a node has only one active child, which in turn has only one active child, etc. This is only possible if there exists an active vertex (vertices) internal to each split component, otherwise by Lemma \ref{lem:hangingcomp2}, a node with no internal active vertices becomes a leaf.
+Before we can bound the number of nodes in $\mathcal{T}_{simple'}$, we must eliminate long paths where a node has only one active child, which in turn has only one active child, etc. This is only possible if there exists an active vertex (vertices) internal to each split component, otherwise by Lemma~\ref{lem:hangingcomp2}, a node with no internal active vertices becomes a leaf.
 Since the internal active vertex (vertices) are shared amongst all ancestors, there is no way to associate the active vertex with a constant number of SPQR nodes.
 The replacement rule in this Lemma provides a way to get around this.

 \begin{lemma} Let $\mu_1$, $\mu_2$, and $\mu_3$ be a parent-child sequence of SPQR nodes where $\mu_2$ and $\mu_3$ are associated with split pairs $\{u, v\}$ and $\{x, y\}$ respectively, $\mu_3$ is the single active child of $\mu_2$, $\mu_2$ is the single active child of $\mu_1$, and either none of $u$, $v$, $x$, and $y$ are active or $u = x$ and is active.
 We may replace $\mu_2$ with $\mu_3$, effectively replacing vertex $u$ with $x$ and $v$ with $y$. \end{lemma}